-As our renormalization condition for the field strength, we will choose that the coefficient of the kinetic action in the limit $p\rightarrow 0$ is equal to $\frac{1}{2}$.
-According to the definition of the cutoff-properties, we introduce the field-strength renormalization factor $Z$ in a way that compensates for the new term in $S'_{\text{kin}}$.
+As a renormalisation condition for the field strength, it is commonly required that the coefficient of the kinetic action in the limit $p\rightarrow 0$ is equal to $\frac{1}{2}$.
+According to the definition of the cutoff-properties, we introduce the field-strength renormalisation factor $Z$ in a way that compensates for the new term in $S'_{\textrm{kin}}$.
 If we write for the original action (\ref{sorg})

 we conclude that $Z$ transforms as